Mampenda/Multiprogramming/exams/EXAMH22.md

        Microtask Enqueue: The Promise resolution is scheduled to execute after `clickHandler` completes.
    `clickHandler` finishes at 28 ms (started at 18 ms and took 10 ms to finish).

+Timeout (`timeoutHandler`, starts at 10 ms):
+`timeoutHandler`,   scheduled to run 10 ms after mainline execution `timeoutHandler` starts at 10 ms and runs for 6 ms.
+`timeoutHandler` finishes at 16 ms.

+Second Interval (`intervalHandler`, starts at 20 ms):
+The second `intervalHandler` starts at 20 ms and takes 8 ms.
+`intervalHandler` finishes at 28 ms.

 Promise Runs (Starts at 28 ms):
    After `clickHandler` finishes, the microtask queue is processed, and it takes 4 ms.
    Promise handler finishes at 32 ms (started at 28ms to finish).

-Timer Execution (Starts at 32 ms):
-   Now, we start processing the `timer` macrotasks that are queued.

-Timeout (`timeoutHandler`, starts at 32 ms):
-    `timeoutHandler`,   scheduled to run 10 ms after mainline execution, starts now because the mainline and click-related tasks have completed.
-    `timeoutHandler` starts at 32 ms and runs for 6 ms.
-    `timeoutHandler` finishes at 38 ms.

-First Interval (`intervalHandler`, starts at 38 ms):
-`intervalHandler` starts at 38 ms and takes 8 ms.
+Third Interval (`intervalHandler` starts at 30 ms and takes 8 ms.
-`intervalHandler` finishes at 40 ms.

-Second Interval (`intervalHandler`, starts at 46 ms):
-    The second interval fires 10 ms after the first interval completed, aligning with the original 10 ms interval setup.
-    `intervalHandler` starts at 46 ms and finishes at 54 ms.
+`intervalHandler` finishes at 38 ms.

-Third Interval (`intervalHandler`, starts at 54 ms):
-    `intervalHandler` starts at 54 ms and finishes at 62 ms.
+Fourth Interval (`intervalHandler` starts at 40 ms and takes 8 ms.

-Fourth Interval (`intervalHandler`, fires at 62 ms):
-    `intervalHandler` starts at 62 ms and finishes at 70 ms.
+`intervalHandler` finishes at 48 ms.

 ## Question 10:
 ![SemanticsCheatSheet.png](images/SemanticsCheatSheet.png)